Key Takeaways:

 There are other resources available, too.
 ZenQMS QA Specialist Olivia Dattner suggests using the 21 CFR Part 11 guidance as a starting point.
 21 CFR Part 11 (and its European counterpart, Annex 11) is a set of regulations that apply to electronic records and signatures to ensure their security, authenticity, and confidentiality.
 For companies in the life sciences space, choosing an eQMS that satisfies the requirements of 21 CFR Part 11 compliance is the foundation on which to build all future quality processes.

 To test an eQMS, you’ll need to build a document of UAT scripts (step-by-step instructions on how to complete each of your requirements) and perform them inside the system’s testing environment.
-Here’s an example:
+Here’s an example of a UAT template:

-On a related note, the FDA and GAMP have updated their computer software assurance (CSA) guidance to help companies reduce their validation burden.
+On a related note, the FDA and GAMP have updated their Computer Software Assurance (CSA) guidance to help companies reduce their validation burden.
 This approach stresses a focus on critical thinking and taking a risk-based approach to validation.
-For more information on this guidance, take a look at this webinar.
+For more background, see the FDA and ISPE’s guidance on Computer Software Assurance (CSA), which continues to emphasize critical thinking and a risk-based validation approach.

 You’ll also be able to share your completed UAT results with anyone, including stakeholders, regulating bodies, and sponsors, and prove to them that the system you chose is fit-for-purpose.